 3. Support quality English language programs, with a specific focus on industry-relevant skills, to enable immigrant professionals to land skill-aligned work.
 These courses can be supported through community colleges or through nonprofits such as Riverside Languages.
 One of the best examples is New York University’s targeted English language courses for refugee professionals.

-II.
-How might the U.S. government best ensure New Americans know available workforce and job training programs and their workers’ rights?

-Newcomer taskforces or workforce working groups, staffed by and organized through state agencies with programming and info sharing led by on-the-ground practitioners within the region can ensure coordination and address service gaps through effective referral systems, and ensure that people are not locked out of opportunity for lack of accurate and available information.
-For example — the State of Maryland Skilled Immigrant Taskforce (part of the Division of Workforce Development and Adult Learning, Maryland Department of Labor).

 III.
+How might the U.S. government best ensure new Americans know available workforce and job-training programs and their workers’ rights?

+Newcomer task forces or workforce working groups, staffed by and organized through state agencies with programming and info sharing led by on-the-ground practitioners within the region, can coordinate and address service gaps through effective referral systems, and ensure that people are not locked out of opportunity for lack of accurate and available information — for example, the State of Maryland Skilled Immigrant Task Force (part of the Division of Workforce Development and Adult Learning, Maryland Department of Labor).

-What are data and information gaps relating to New Americans and their integration into our nation’s workforce that you would like to see the U.S. government address?
+IV.
+What are data and information gaps relating to new Americans and their integration into our nation’s workforce that you would like to see the U.S. government address?

-Today, there is no system to collect and understand on any level the skills and backgrounds that immigrants and refugees bring to the U.S. Standardizing data collection among agencies that work with this population in ways that do not compromise confidentiality is critical so that we can design and support appropriate systems and programs that better connect new Americans to jobs at their skill levels – thereby adding to immigrant inclusion and integration and to the U.S. economy.
+Today, there is no system to collect and understand — on any level — the skills and backgrounds that immigrants and refugees bring to the U.S. Standardizing data collection among agencies that work with this population in ways that do not compromise confidentiality is critical so that we can design and support appropriate systems and programs that better connect new Americans to jobs at their skill levels, thereby adding to immigrant inclusion to the U.S. economy and workforce.

-These efforts can also go a long way to building public support for immigrants and refugees as part of our economic engine and to a key to shared opportunity and prosperity.
-Data collected should be intersectionally disaggregated by gender, race/color and ethnicity.
+These efforts can also go a long way in building public support of immigrants and refugees as part of our economic engine, and may be a key to shared opportunity and prosperity.
+The data collected should be intersectionally disaggregated by gender, race/color, and ethnicity.
 In addition, many Arabs are told to list themselves as “white”; another nativity category should be considered for this community.

-Finally, in order to better build confidence with the business community, it is important to track the length of time it realistically takes to renew work authorization, ensure legal pathways for those with work beyond their 2-year work authorization status; and shift application times for renewal to allow for enough time to receive renewal.
-For example, one can renew their work authorization 180 days before it expires; however it can take over 5 months to receive, which results in individuals being fired, and reduces the likelihood of companies to take on this risk.
+Finally, in order to better build confidence with the business community, it is important to track the length of time it realistically takes to renew work authorization, ensure legal pathways for those with work beyond their 2-year work authorization status, and shift application times for timely renewals.
+For example, work authorization renewal can be applied for 180 days before it expires; however, it can take over 5 months to receive, which results in individuals being fired and reduces the likelihood of companies to take on this risk.

-IV.
-What tools, mechanisms, or partnerships should the U.S. government establish to help New Americans integrate into our nation’s workforce?
+V. What tools, mechanisms, or partnerships should the U.S. government establish to help new Americans integrate into our nation’s workforce?

 Establishment of a New Americans Advisory Council.
-To ensure ongoing stakeholder engagement and public narrative, there should be an established New Americans Advisory Council responsible for advising the Taskforce and its activities.
-The members should be appointed by the Domestic Policy Council and should include representatives from state and local government, immigrant advocacy organizations, community service providers and other organizations and individuals.
-Goals of such groups should include enhancing the visibility of and funding for solutions that address challenges facing skilled immigrants; consolidating career navigator and other support resources that have proven effective in reducing barriers to skill-aligned workforce inclusion, and engaging with businesses and the private sector.
+To ensure ongoing stakeholder engagement and public narrative, there should be an established New Americans Advisory Council responsible for advising the task force and its activities.
+The members should be appointed by the Domestic Policy Council and should include representatives from state and local government, immigrant advocacy organizations, community service providers, and other organizations and individuals.
+The goals of such groups should include enhancing the visibility and funding of solutions that address the challenges skilled immigrants face, consolidating career navigator programs and other support resources that have proven effective in reducing barriers to skill-aligned workforce inclusion, and engaging with businesses and the private sector.

 We hope that the Department of Labor, working with this task force, can also use the upcoming study mandated by the Bridging the Gap for New Americans Act on skilled immigrant workforce integration to highlight these gaps and propose long-term solutions.

-Contact: Jina Krause-Vilmar, President & CEO, Upwardly Global, email@example.com
+Contact: Jina Krause-Vilmar, President and CEO, Upwardly Global, email@example.com